We stand with Ukraine to help keep people safe. Join us

 Here's how to enable Private Relay once you have an iCloud+ subscription:

-3. Select Private Relay, then tap the toggle to enable it
+3. Select Private Relay, then tap the toggle to enable it.

 Note, however, that unlike a true VPN, which masks all your traffic in all apps, Private Relay only works for Safari.
 If you want to hide all traffic, or change your location so you can access services that are exclusive to other regions, a proper VPN would be more suitable.

-Hide My Email
+What is Hide My Email?

 Hide My Email lets you create unique and completely random email addresses that you can use to sign up for things like newsletters and online forums so that you don't have to share your personal email address.
 All messages are forwarded to your primary inbox so you won't miss them, and you can reply to them if you need to, but your real email address is never revealed.